-In modern warfare, to become the deadliest soldier in US military history means that you have to do something extraordinary.
-Some stories are hard to believe, and the story of Sgt.
-1st Class Dillard Johnson is an example.
+In modern warfare, achieving the distinction of being the deadliest soldier in the history of the US military requires doing something extraordinary.
+The story of Sgt.
+1st Class Dillard Johnson is a prime example.
 Sgt.
-1st Class Dillard Johnson is one of the most decorated soldiers in the legendary 3rd Infantry Division history.
+1st Class Johnson is one of the most highly decorated soldiers in the storied history of the legendary 3rd Infantry Division.

 Operation Iraqi Freedom

-Among the thousands of warriors in US military history, one is special.
+Of the thousands of warriors in the history of the US military, Sgt.
+1st Class Dillard Johnson stands out as a particularly noteworthy figure.
+With 2,746 confirmed kills to his name, he is officially the deadliest American soldier.
+Despite this distinction, he remains a humble man.
 Sgt.
-1st Class Dillard Johnson is officially the deadliest American soldier, and maybe the most humble with 2,746 confirmed kills.
-He fought as a commander of a Bradley Fighting Vehicle nicknamed “Carnivore” during Operation Iraqi Freedom.
+1st Class Johnson served as a commander of a Bradley Fighting Vehicle, nicknamed “Carnivore,” during Operation Iraqi Freedom.

 First tour: Carnivore

 As the commander of “Carnivore,” Sgt.
 1st Class Dillard Johnson was responsible for reporting confirmed kills to his superiors.
 He used a green journal to document the casualties inflicted by his crew.
 It was only while researching his memoir, also titled “Carnivore,” with co-writer James Tarr that the full extent of his confirmed kills came to light.